Published Manteño Parakeet Shell Mortar

-A wonderful Manteño shell mortar in the shape of a parakeet.
+An excellent Manteño shell mortar in the shape of a parakeet.
 This adorable miniature mortar was de-accessioned from the collection of the Mint Museum in Charlotte, NC (inventory 67.12.12).
-Published in the book “The Pre-Columbian Collection: Mint Museum of Art, Charlotte, North Carolina”, by M. Keating Griffiss, 1970 (object no. 94).
+Published in the book “The Pre-Columbian Collection: Mint Museum of Art, Charlotte, North Carolina” by M. Keating Griffiss, 1970 (object no. 94).
 The ancient artisan produced this from a thick shell core to resemble one of their more sacred animals – The Parrot.
-The head is detailed, and the main body (the receptor) is a deep well that lays between the wings, finalizing with a short tail and legs.
+The head is detailed, and the main body (the receptor) is a deep well between the wings, finalizing with a short tail and legs.
 Smaller prongs were used to stabilize the mortar.
-The author of the book states “A carved shell vessel of an animal with four legs carrying a load, the top of which is concave.”
+The author states, “A carved shell vessel of an animal with four legs carrying a load, the top of which is concave.”
 A copy of the book will be enclosed.

-Minor surface wear and erosion with minor chipping and abrasions, otherwise in very fine condition.
+Minor surface wear and erosion with minor chipping and abrasions; otherwise, in excellent condition.

 Measures 3.5″/8.89 cm in length by 2.25″/5.71 cm in height respectively.